 Any lump or bump on the body of your pet should be evaluated.
 Slowly changing small lumps can be discussed at annual wellness visits, but new rapidly growing or painful masses should be seen as soon as possible.
-Poor appetite, weight loss, vomiting, lethargy are basic symptoms of illness, and can be indicators of cancer.
+Poor appetite, weight loss, vomiting and lethargy are basic symptoms of illness, and can be indicators of cancer.
 The good news is that treatments exist for cancer in pets.
 While cancer can be fatal, many masses are slow growing or benign.

 Fatty lumps: Fatty lumps are common over the trunk on dogs.
 They typically occur above the muscle and under the skin, so they feel slippery or like a water balloon.
 It is important to differentiate these common benign growths from Mast Cell Tumors or Soft tissue Sarcomas.
-A fine needle aspirate of a mass can usually be done on unsedated patient during an outpatient visit.
+A fine needle aspirate of a mass can usually be done on an unsedated patient during an outpatient visit.
 A slide made from tissue collected can be stained and examined.
-A diagnosis of fatty mass usually means we will leave the lump in place, and continue to monitor size and consistency.
+A diagnosis of fatty mass usually means we will leave the lump in place, and continue to monitor its size and consistency.
 Rapid growth or immense size are reasons to consider fatty mass removal.

 Multimodal pain management and holistic options:

-We use acupuncture and selected Chinese herbs to improve the pet’s immune system and life quality and help control pain.
-Each case of cancer is an individual specific patient, and each family will need help to outline the options available and appropriate for this pet.
+We use acupuncture and selected Chinese herbs to improve the pet’s immune system and life quality and to help control pain.
+Each case of cancer is an individual specific patient, and each family will need help to outline the options available and appropriate for their pet.
 We often combine two or more prescription pain medication to get good pain control with little sedation or intestinal upset.

 10 common signs of cancer in small animals (please note that these are also presenting signs for many other illnesses)

-- abnormal swellings or growths that persist or continue to grow
+- Abnormal swellings or growths that persist or continue to grow

-- sores that do not heal
+- Sores that do not heal

-- weight loss
+- Weight loss

-- loss of appetite
+- Loss of appetite

-- bleeding or discharge from any body opening
+- Bleeding or discharge from any body opening

-- offensive odor
+- Offensive odor

-- difficulty eating or swallowing
+- Difficulty eating or swallowing

-- hesitation to exercise or loss of stamina
+- Hesitation to exercise or loss of stamina

-- persistent lameness or stiffness
+- Persistent lameness or stiffness

-- difficulty breathing, urinating or defecating.
+- Difficulty breathing, urinating or defecating.